Cleft Lip or Palate: Common Concerns for Parents

 - Fear that your child is too fragile to hold and cuddle.

-- Worry about future hardships your child may face, such as making friends.
+- Worry about future hardships your child may have, such as making friends.

 - Worry about whether your baby will get enough to eat, since feeding often is more difficult and complicated than normal.